The Perfect 2 Days in Dublin: An Insider’s Itinerary

 Jameson Distillery Tour

 The Jameson Distillery Bow St. carries on this ambition through the fully hosted Bow St. Experience, the distillery tour which has a firm focus on immersive storytelling.
 You’ll be invited to touch, smell, and most importantly, taste Jameson in the original Bow St. Distillery buildings.
+A 45 minute tour with tasting at the Bow Street Distillery will cost €26 per adult.

 Jeanie Johnston Famine Ship

 Learn about the Famine era and life on deck on this iconic tall ship.
 Take a guided tour and discover another side to Dublin’s multi-faceted past, the poverty-stricken Irish emigrants and the sailing industry of the 19th century.
 You’ll be amazed at how this life-size replica takes you back in time, it is a spitting image of the original that sailed in the mid-1800s.
+Adult tickets are €15.00 and you can purchase a combined ticket to the Ship and EPIC Museum for €32.00.

-5 Free museums in Dublin
+Free Museums in Dublin

 National Library of Ireland is an amazing resource for learning about Dublin’s history and your own family genealogy.
 The library has guided tours and lots of information on finding your Irish family.